anyars-encarta/light-dark-mode/README.md

 # 📖 QR Code Generator<a name="about-project"></a>

 > Light-Dark Theme is an interactive app that switches the app between light and dark themes.
+>
+> > Light-Dark Theme is an interactive app that switches the app between light and dark themes.

 ## 🛠 Built With <a name="built-with"></a>
 1. React